USS Jimmy Carter: Construction

 Jimmy Carter has additional maneuvering devices fitted fore and aft that allow her to keep station over selected targets in odd currents.
 Intelligence experts speculate that the MMP may find use in missions as an underwater splicing chamber for optical fiber cables.

 Deployments

 On 19 November 2004 Jimmy Carter completed alpha sea trials, her first voyage in the open seas.
 On 22 December, Electric Boat delivered Jimmy Carter to the US Navy, and she was commissioned 19 February 2005 at NSB New London.

 Jimmy Carter began a transit from NSB New London to her new homeport at the Bangor Annex of Naval Base Kitsap, Washington on 14 October 2005 but was forced to return when an unusually high wave caused damage while the submarine was running on the surface.
 The damage was repaired and Jimmy Carter left New London the following day, arriving at Bangor the afternoon of 9 November 2005.

 In April and September 2017 Jimmy Carter returned twice to her homeport at Naval Base Kitsap-Bangor, flying a Jolly Roger flag, traditionally indicative of a successful mission.

+In 2025, the US Navy developed plans to convert USS Baltimore (SSGN-812), a planned Block V Virginia-class submarine, into a seabed warfare submarine to replace the roles held by Jimmy Carter.